-A car influencer creates digital content focused primarily on the automotive industry.
+A car influencer creates digital content focused primarily on automotive retailers.
 These creators have a minimum of 1,000 engaged followers that have been naturally accumulated through compelling content and genuine interactions.
-A successful car influencer is a trend-setter and can persuade their audience to make the right choices when it comes to cars, parts, and accessories.
+A successful car influencer is a trendsetter and can persuade their audience to make the right choices regarding cars, parts, and accessories.

-Buying a car is a major expense for most people and research shows that the automotive consumer journey almost always starts online.
-According to Think with Google, 95% of vehicle shoppers use online resources to find answers to car-buying questions, and spend about 14 hours online before making a final decision.
-This trend led to a 65% spike in “test drive” videos on Youtube – one of the largest hubs for car influencers – over the past two years.
+Buying a car is a significant expense for most people, and research shows that the automotive consumer journey almost always starts online.
+According to Think with Google, 95% of vehicle shoppers use online resources to find answers to car-buying questions and spend about 14 hours online before making a final decision.
+Over the past two years, this trend led to a 65% spike in “test drive” videos on Youtube – one of the largest hubs for car influencers.

-According to Business Wire, friend and family recommendations are the single-most influential source for car-buyers.
+According to Business Wire, friend and family recommendations are the most influential source for car buyers.
 This makes influencers who have built trust and credibility with their audience the perfect partners for automotive brands that want to get their products in front of consumers looking to make an informed buying decision.

-While prospective buyers spend most of their time researching their purchase online, the percentage of vehicles sold entirely online is well under 10%.
-Car shoppers, however, are increasingly open to the idea of completing the entire car-buying process online– especially as a result of the pandemic.
+While prospective buyers spend most of their time researching their purchases online, the percentage of vehicles sold entirely online is well under 10%.
+However, car shoppers are increasingly open to completing the entire car-buying process online due to the pandemic.